metaist/metaist.com/content/blog/2024/07/2024-07-26-python-dev-deps.md

 ---
 created: "2024-07-26T21:15:14Z"
 updated: "2024-07-26T21:15:14Z"
-title: "On Python [dev] Dependencies"
+title: "Stop Hiding Python Dev Dependencies"
 tags: ["python", "pdm", "poetry"]
 description: "The most popular python tools each have a different place to put dev dependencies.
 I think they should just be optional."
 ---